Abdriano95/MeTube/README.md

 - Run the command: `update-database`
 - Navigate to the gear icon next to the Start button and choose "new profile" (or the name you have assigned).
 This is so you can return to multiple startup projects.

-### 3. Setting up multiple startup project
-- Right click on the solution "MeTube" and choose "Configure Startup Projects..."
-- Choose the alterantive "Mutliple startup projects:"
-- Click on "MeTube.API" and press the "Up arrow" to make it at the top of the list.
-Choose "Action" = Start, "Debug Target" = https
-- Click on "MeTube.Client" and press the "Up arrow" to make it second top of the list.
-Choose "Action" = Start, "Debug Target" = https
-- Press "Apply" then "OK"

-### 4. Run all the tests before starting the solution:
-- Navigate to "Test" at the top of the menu in Visual Studio.
-- Press "Run All Tests"

 Retrieve the latest version from the master branch:
 ```bash
 git pull origin master